 Selling a Michigan Home: What Are My Disclosure Obligations?

 Before selling residential property in Michigan, a seller is required by law to tell the prospective buyer certain things about the property's physical condition.
-(This comes from the Michigan Seller Disclosure Act.)
-As a seller, you must disclose this information by completing a written disclosure statement and giving it to the buyer.
+(This comes from the Michigan Seller Disclosure Act (1994).)
+As a real estate seller, you must disclose this information by completing a written disclosure statement and giving it to the buyer.
 (Mich.
 Comp.
-Laws Ann. § 565.951).
+Laws § 565.954).

-This information will help property buyers make an informed decision as to whether to purchase and on what terms.
-It's important to comply with these requirements, as failure to do so will allow the buyer to cancel the sale of the property or later sue you for fraud, upon discovering defects that you knew of but didn't disclose.
+The information you provide will help property buyers make an informed decision as to whether to purchase and on what terms.
+It's important to comply in good faith, as the statute also requires.
+(Mich.
+Comp.
+Laws 565.960.)
+Failure to do so could allow the buyer to cancel the sale of the property or later sue you for fraud, upon discovering defects that you knew of but didn't disclose.

 Who, in Michigan, needs to fill out the disclosure form?
 For starters, only sellers offering residential property consisting of between one and four units.
 This would include, for example, a single family home or a larger building that contains up to four apartments.

-In some limited circumstances, sellers are not required to comply with the disclosure law.
+In some limited circumstances, Michigan home sellers (mostly, ones who never actually lived in the house or who have a family relationship to the new owner) are not required to comply with the disclosure law.
 These exceptions include:

 • transfers pursuant to court order, including by probate, a writ of execution, foreclosure sale, those made by a trustee in bankruptcy, transfers by eminent domain, and transfers resulting from a decree for specific performance